All posts

 The Psychology Behind Viral Short-Form Content

-The most effective hooks fall into four categories:
+The hooks that reliably work fall into four shapes:

 1. A surprising or counterintuitive statement